 Though system-level virtualization has been a viable technical solution for roughly a decade, it was not initially viewed as an optimal fit for Microsoft SQL Server workloads by DBAs due to limitations that could result in costly performance problems.
 In the past few years (as system-level virtualization has matured), most Microsoft SQL Server workloads can now be efficiently virtualized.

-However, because a few Microsoft SQL Server workloads (with requirements for more than 255GB of RAM or more than 8 or 16 processors, depending upon the SMP capabilities of the underlying hypervisor) cannot successfully be virtualized, enterprises and IT organizations that could otherwise benefit from highly agile environments through virtualization and consolidation are left to manage hybrid environments made up of physical and virtual servers and workloads.
+However, because a few Microsoft SQL Server workloads (those with requirements for more than 1TB of RAM) cannot successfully be virtualized, enterprises and IT organizations that could otherwise benefit from highly agile environments through virtualization and consolidation are left to manage hybrid environments made up of physical and virtual servers and workloads.

 Microsoft SQL Server and IT Manageability